"Well, I liked it."

 - Cory in the House for the DS.
 Its reviews on metacritic show a critic score of 35% (based on 2 critic reviews) and another of 96% (based on 170 user reviews).
 No critic gave it a positive review, only one user gave it a negative review.
 The reason is the moderate Memetic Mutation of the game on /v/.
 If one actually reads the reviews, one finds them to be mostly absurdly hyperbolic jokes.

 "This is quite possibly one of the greatest games of all time, it changed my life.
 When my grandmother was dying in the hospital from cancer I told her to play this game so that she could at least experience one last joy on this earth.
 Literally one day later she is well enough to leave the hospital and her cancer is now in remission.
 If this game hadn't existed my grandmother would be dead right now.
 Thank you based Cory."

-Drawn Together was despised by critics (to the point where the show made an episode about it), yet it managed to gain a cult following during its relatively short run.
+- Drawn Together was despised by critics (to the point where the show made an episode about it after Entertainment Weekly gave the show an "F"), yet it managed to gain a cult following during its relatively short run.